Noëlle Lenoir

-Noëlle Lenoir (born 27 April 1948) is a French lawyer, former judge, and politician.
+Françoise Noëlle Monique Lenoir ([nɔɛl lənwaʁ]; née Fréaud, 27 April 1948) is a French retired politician who served as Minister for European Affairs from 2002 to 2004 under Foreign Minister Dominique de Villepin.
+She previously was a member of the Constitutional Council from 1992 to 2001.

+Early life and education

+Lenoir was born in Neuilly-sur-Seine.
+She is a graduate of Sciences Po and the Paris Law Faculty.

 Career

-Noëlle Lenoir was born in Neuilly-sur-Seine.
-She is a graduate of Sciences Po and the Paris Law Faculty.
-She has been a professor in each of these institutions.
-After qualifying as a lawyer and the achievement of the Senate administrator competition, she was appointed, from 1972 to 1982, at the law Committee of the French Senate.
-During her time at the Senate, she was in charge of not only the Justice budget, but also the follow up and review of criminal law, immigration law, and human rights law.
+After qualifying as a lawyer and the achievement of the Senate administrator competition, Lenoir was appointed, from 1972 to 1982, at the law Committee of the French Senate.
+During her time at the Senate, she was in charge of not only the Justice budget, but also the follow-up and review of criminal law, immigration law, and human rights law.
 Following 10 years at the High Assembly, Noelle Lenoir joined the regulation management of the newly formed national data protection authority Commission for Information Technology and Civil Liberties (Commission Nationale de l'Informatique et des Libertés (CNIL) as Chief Legal Officer, from 1982 until 1984.
 She followed the implementation of the French Data Processing and Liberty Law and she particularly focused on marketing, health data and the applicability of the law in the Scientific and Statistics domains as well as transborder on transfers of data in addition to enquiries by the CNIL.

+She became a local representative of the City of Valmandois (Val d'Oise) for the first time in 1977.
+By 1989 she was elected mayor of Valmondois until 1995, a post she had to abandon in favor of her mandate as a justice of the French Constitutional Court.

 In 1984, she joined the Council of State (the Conseil d'État is the French administrative Supreme Court) where she was appointed 'Rapporteur Public" (Advocate general).
 In 1988, she was appointed as Chief of Staff for the Ministry of Justice, where she served until 1990.
 In 1990, the French government appointed Lenoir to review French bioethics law.
 Her report to the Prime Minister, Michel Rocard, titled "Aux Frontières de la Vie: Pour une éthique biomedicale à la Française" provided the foundation and adoption of the first French bioethics law.